1. What’s the Difference Between Sales and Marketing?

-Do they really believe this or is this just clickbait and clever marketing on their part, in creating a shocking headline, and then waiting to see who bites?
+Do they really believe this or is this just clickbait and clever digital marketing on their part, in creating a shocking headline, and then waiting to see who bites?

 I don’t want to bite and I would love to ignore this.
 However, unfortunately some people actually believe this and even more worrying, not only do they believe this some business owners are making decisions based on this.
 Is it any wonder sales and marketing don’t get along when one is not only forecasting, they are advocating the “death” of the other?

-So is Content Marketing really going to wipe out millions of salespeople.
+So is content marketing really going to wipe out millions of salespeople.
 Are we really facing Sales Armageddon, or is this just marketing hype?
 Well in our opinion it’s a combination of hype and naivety and let me try and explain why.
 There is no doubt content marketing has dramatically changed the way people buy, or rather content marketing has responded to a change in the buyers’ journey, but what hasn’t changed however is the buyers’ aversion to perceived risk.

 Yes, the modern buyer is better educated than ever before.
 Yes, the modern buyer is delaying contact with the salesperson until much nearer to the end of the buying process.
 This does not mean however in most cases the buyer will go all the way through the sales process without a salesperson and here’s why.

 1. Price – a typical B2B buyer is unlikely to spend more than £5,000 without talking to a salesperson.
 There will be exceptions where with a strong brand presence, strong social proof and proven reference points, the buyer will buy over the internet.
 Big brand names like BMW, Xerox and Microsoft will be able to push the £5,000 ceiling higher and higher.
-But once above £5,000, most buyers want to see the whites of a salesman’s eyes.
+But once above £5,000, most buyers want to see the whites of a sales reps eyes.
 They want to know what sort of character they will be dealing with.

 2. Complex sales that require any form of additional, non-generic information, will continue to need salespeople to provide accurate needs analysis, help with solution forming and implementation of the product or service.
 What constitutes a complex sale?
 The easy definition is anything with more than one decision-maker and influencers.
 Multiple buyers have different priorities that only a sales professional can uncover, understand and prioritise.

 3. If your product or service has become commoditised, you may well be able to sell via your website.
-If however you are a Strategic supplier and your products and services enable your clients to achieve their strategic objectives, then the executives in the C-Suite will want to see a salesperson.
-They will each want to do their own due diligence on the salesperson, their company and their products and services before signing off.
+If however you are a Strategic supplier and your products and services enable your clients to achieve their strategic objectives, then the executives in the C-Suite will want to see a sales rep. They will each want to do their own due diligence on the salesperson, their company and their products and services before signing off.

 5. Content Overload – two main drivers led to the inception of Content Marketing, namely the Search Engines algorithm and Buyer needs.
 What I mean by this is that Google wants to penalise marketers who used Black and White Hat strategies such as keyword stuffing and link building.
 Google wanted to reward sites that produced great content and hence changed their algorithm.
 At the same time, Google understood Buyers wanted more information, they wanted and needed different types of information dependant on where they were in the buying process.
 This makes perfect sense.
 Unfortunately, however there is now so much content being produced quality is being overtaken by quantity.
 2014 saw the number of websites exceed 1 Billion, add on research from Qmee who claim 571 new websites are created every 60 seconds.
 We are either naïve or arrogant than to think our site, our content will get to page one of the search engines amid this content overload?
 Yes, I guarantee some will, but most content will never see the light of day let alone page 1 of Google because the majority of marketers don’t know how to do this.
 If you aren’t doing Content Marketing I would urge you to at the very least investigate it further.
-Yes, I believe we are already in Content Overload, however, at the moment I still believe that the continuing changes with the Google algorithym make it easier for companies with a highly targeted approach to earn a place on page 1 and reap the benefits thereof.
+Yes, I believe we are already in Content Overload, however, at the moment I still believe that the continuing changes with the Google algorithm make it easier for companies with a highly targeted approach to earn a place on page 1 and reap the benefits thereof.

 Content Marketing has changed, some say revolutionised marketing and Yes the role of the Salesperson has changed but that does not mean the Death of the Salesman.
 Traditional salespeople who cannot, or will not adapt to the new buyers’ journey will struggle, however, great salespeople will always be required.